 - Ziprasidone (Geodon)

-Some of these medications are meant to be take by injection once or twice a month for three consecutive months.
-Others are taken orally on a daily basis.
+Some of these medications are meant to be taken by injection once or twice a month for three consecutive months.
+Others are taken orally daily.

 It’s important to note that since medication can’t treat psychotic disorders, it’s vital you also look into psychotherapies.